xuro4/conda-buildpack/README.md

 Usage
 -----

-You can also add it to upcoming builds of an existing application:
+You can add it to upcoming builds of an existing application:

 ```console
 $ heroku buildpacks:set https://github.com/trib3/conda-buildpack.git -a [app-name]